cvmfs/doc-cvmfs/cpt-building-for-cvmfs.rst

 The simplest way to create a writable /cvmfs directory is to start a transaction, but this is not always possible.
 The repository manager can be busy publishing other files or the access to it is limited.

-The simplest option in this case is to use an overlay filesystem.
+In such a case, it is possible to use an overlay filesystem.
 This method works on any CVMFS client, with and without `sudo` rights.

 A writable overlay filesystem needs tree directories:

-* a lower, readable, directory which provide the bulk of the filesystem (this will be your /cvmfs directory)
+* a lower, readable, directory which provides the bulk of the filesystem (this will be your /cvmfs directory)
 * a work directory, used internally by the software
 * an upper directory, again used internally by the software.

-Finally the overlay filesystem is mounted on a fourth directory, that, even if backed by a read-only mounted CVMFS directory, will now appear readable.
+Finally, the overlay filesystem is mounted on a fourth directory, that, even if backed by a read-only mounted CVMFS directory, will now appear readable.

-We show now how to practically use this technologies with CVMFS.
+We show now how to practically use these technologies with CVMFS.
-We start with a simple example in a fully privileged enviroment and then we will move into more complex examples.

 Simple example
 **************